Versatility and Mustard-Maple Chicken

 Simply slather with the glaze first and pop in the oven for 45 minutes.

 Yield: 6 servings

-Mix the 2 Tb. oil, both mustards, maple syrup, parsley, ½ tsp. salt, and ¼ tsp. pepper together in a small bowl.
+- Mix the 2 tablespoons oil, both mustards, maple syrup, parsley, ½ teaspoon salt, and ¼ teaspoon pepper together in a small bowl.

 Making this recipe?
 Why not take a quick shot and share it on Instagram!
 Make sure to tag it #ASpicyPerspective so we can see what you're cooking!

 I served this with a simple quinoa salad with cucumbers, dill, and feta cheese.

 Pistachio Cupcakes with Pink Champagne Frosting Next Post